vrillusions/slides-raspberry-pi/raspberry-pi.md

   - Apple iPods and iPhones...
 All of them.
   - Apple's new Silicon processor is ARM based
   - Android phones
-- As of December 2019, more than thirty million boards have been sold [twitter](https://twitter.com/EbenUpton/status/1205646606504275968).
+- As of December 2019, more than thirty million boards have been sold (source: [twitter](https://twitter.com/EbenUpton/status/1205646606504275968) ).

 Note: